tjohann/a20_sdk/README.md

 The only yet know software requirements are git (to clone/update runtimedir), rsync (to sync content below workdir and srcdir) and dialog (if you want a tool to make your sd-card -> a20_sdk_make_sdcard.sh).

-For the two types of provided images ("normal" and "base/small") you need sd-cards with 10 or 6 gig of size.
-If you want to use a hdd it should be at least larger then 16 gig (i use 500 gig connected to my Cubietruck and Bananapi-Pro).
+For the two types of provided images (glibc/full and musl/base) you need sd-cards with 10 or 6 gig of size.
+If you want to use a hdd it should be at least larger then 16 gig (i use 500 gig connected to my Cubietruck-Plus).

 Background